ionStici/frontend/2-css/css-grid.md

 `grid-auto-flow` specifies whether new elements should be added to rows or columns.

 - `row` (default) new elements fill rows from left to right and create new rows when there there are to many grid items.
 - `column` new elements fill columns from top to bottom and create new columns when there are too many grid items.

-- `dense` keyword fill holes in the grid layout if smaller elements are added.
+- `dense` keyword fill holes in the grid layout with grid cells if smaller elements are added.

 We can pair `row` and `column` with `dense`.